The future of BTX is biobased and circular

-BioBTX transforms non-food biomass and plastic waste into sustainable BTX.
+BioBTX creates sustainable BTX from non-food biomass and plastic waste.
 BTX are vital components needed to create high performance materials, such as new plastics.
-Because of sustainable BTX plastics become part of a circular economy and plastics production can liberate itself from fossil resources.
+As a result of sustainable BTX, plastics can become part of a circular economy.
+In addition, plastics production can liberate itself from fossil resources.

-With BioBTX as the new norm, the future looks bright and free of waste, with low CO2 emissions and an independence from fossil resources.
+With BioBTX as the new norm, the future looks bright.
+Our goals are less waste, reduced CO2 emissions and an indepence from fossil resources.

 Problems create opportunities for those who dare to imagine solutions

-BTX is a combination of benzene, toluene and xylene, which are important building blocks for a myriad of widely used products.
-Its uses range from plastics for packaging materials to specialty chemicals and advanced plastics, such as highly sustainable and strong fibre.
+BTX is a combination of benzene, toluene and xylene.
+These are important building blocks for a myriad of widely used products.
+For instance, its uses range from plastics for packaging materials to specialty chemicals and advanced plastics, such as highly sustainable and strong fibre.

 At BioBTX we turn the plastic problem into a plastic opportunity.

 BioBTX strives towards a sustainable future, free of plastics waste.
 Currently only 9 percent of produced plastics is being recycled globally.
-The BioBTX technology will play a major role in changing this.
+Our technology will play a major role in changing this.

 With our technology we have proven that all plastics, even layered plastics, RDF plastics, difficult to separate plastics, mixtures and composites can be recycled.
 Plastic never needs to create waste, and BioBTX is here to prove it.

 The process of turning biomass and end-of-life plastics into BTX emits less CO2 than turning raw fossil resources into BTX, because it is based on sustainable materials and waste materials.
 Using biomass to create BTX is a process that even removes a certain amount of CO2 out of the atmosphere.
 By using plastic waste BioBTX reduces CO2 emissions by avoiding incinerations.